ibmresilient/resilient-community-apps/fn_symantec_dlp/README.md

 * Resolve a Symantec DLP incident when the corresponding IBM SOAR incident/case is closed.
 * Close an IBM SOAR incident/case when the corresponding Symantec DLP incident is resolved in Symantec DLP.
 * Get the Symantec DLP incident details and write the JSON in a formatted SOAR incident note.
+* Create a live link in the Symantec DLP incident to the corresponding SOAR case.
+* Create a live link in the a SOAR case to the corresponding Symantec DLP incident.
 ---

 ## Requirements